 The goal of this course is for practical nursing students to acquire pharmacological skills and concepts.
 The course includes material about the principles of pharmacology, administration of medications, drug classifications, and the effect of medications on each of the body systems.
 The course prepares the student to administer and monitor the effects of medications.
 The target populations are students who have been admitted to the Certificate in Practical Nursing program.
-Course offering: Spring only
+Course offering: Spring only Prerequisite(s): EN110, MA108, SI130, PY120, ED220, HL120, HL131, HL150, HL202, SI150 Co-requisite: NU110

 - Apply the nursing process in relation to administration and evaluation of the therapeutic use of drugs through case studies. - 2.
 Apply problem solving and critical thinking skills. - 3.
 Demonstrate with 100% accuracy methods to safely administer medications to adults and children. - 4.
-Pass at 85% accuracy a comprehensive medical math calculation test.
+Pass a comprehensive medical math calculation test with 85% accuracy.